Postdoctoral Appointee – Bioenergy Researcher, Life Cycle Assessment

 Skilled written and verbal communicator, including the ability to present complex information so that it is understandable to a broad audience.

 Strong computer skills relevant for data manipulation and analysis including experience with creating and using complex models in Excel.
-Experience with M.S.
-Access, Excel VBA scripting, Python, R, AspenPlus, ArcGIS (or related software), Java, and/or Matlab preferred.
-Experience with GREET.net or other LCA software such as openLCA, SimaPro, or GaBi preferred.
+Experience with Excel VBA scripting, Python, R, and/or Matlab preferred.

-Expertise relevant for analysis of one or more of the following: the transportation sector and alternative fuels, decarbonization of energy systems, biomass conversion or other chemical processes, water-energy system analysis and waste feedstock valorization (e.g., energy or nutrients recovery from wastewater treatment).
+Expertise relevant for analysis of one or more of the following: the transportation sector, biomass conversion or other chemical processes, agricultural or forestry systems, sustainable aviation fuels, alternative fuels for marine applications, and biopower.

 Job FamilyPostdoctoral Family